awsdocs/amazon-chime-administration-guide/doc_source/chat-retention.md

 Within one day of setting a chat retention period, users in your account lose access to applicable chat messages that are outside of the chat retention period\.

-## Restoring and Deleting Chat Messages<a name="restore-delete-chat-data"></a>
+## Restoring and deleting chat messages<a name="restore-delete-chat-data"></a>

 As an Enterprise account administrator, you can restore chat messages to your users within 30 days of setting or updating a chat retention period\.
 However, after the 30\-day grace period, all chat messages that fall under the retention period are permanently deleted, and new chat messages are permanently deleted as soon as they pass the retention period\.

 **Note**
 During the 30\-day grace period, if you update a chat retention policy with a longer retention period or turn it off, chat messages that haven't passed the new retention period become visible again to users in your account\.

-Chat messages are also permanently deleted from Amazon Chime when an account administrator or a member of your account performs one or more of the following actions:
+Chat messages are also permanently deleted from Amazon Chime when an Enterprise account administrator or a member of your account performs one or more of the following actions:
 + Deletes an Amazon Chime chat room
 + Ends an Amazon Chime meeting in which chat messages are present